 Whenever people read content that makes an impression on them, they bookmark it, sign up to a newsletter or actively search on the author’s website to learn more about their services and products.
 If you can do that with your readers then you’ll have captured some devoted customers.

 Perhaps you are in the solar panel industry.
-This is a rapidly development market and many people will have questions that have complex answers.
+This is a rapidly developing market and many people will have questions that require complex answers.
 An eBook guide or long form blog post that answers these questions would really help readers.
 Once you have written it, upload it to social media and offer it to any blog, news outlet and forum related to the energy industry.

-Hopefully you created your business because you have a real passion for your industry.
+Hopefully you created your ecommerce website design because you have a real passion for your industry.
 If you can illustrate this passion through quality content that builds trust and really engages with your customer, this will benefit your business in the long term.

 (5) Collaborate with Other Businesses